annaraysk/Jquery-based-automated-instagram-unfollower/README.md

 - Console will show some information, Run and find out.
 - In prompt type y or n, as you like.
 - No mercy, every account that doesnt follow above rule will be unfollowed.
 Even Meme accounts.

+## Results
+- You no longer follow chapri accounts.
+- You save some time.
+- You post console logs into insta story and feel like hacker.